Employability – we'll kick start your career

 You’ll graduate with practical experience

-All of our degrees include work-related learning, which means that when you graduate from Liverpool John Moores University, you don’t just leave with a good degree, you also leave with practical experience.
+When looking for graduate jobs, experience is invaluable.
+It’s something lots of graduates lack, so our degrees offer opportunities for work-related learning, which means that when you graduate from Liverpool John Moores University, you don’t just leave with a good degree, you can also leave with practical experience.

-Here are a few examples of the kinds of practical experience you can get whilst studying for your degree at Liverpool John Moores University:
+Here are some examples of the practical experience you can get while studying for your degree at Liverpool John Moores University:

-- Nursing, midwifery and paramedic students – you’ll use hospital-standard facilities and treat virtual patients.
+- Nursing, midwifery and paramedic students –use hospital-standard facilities and treat virtual patients.
 Student midwives will also be able to make use of our birthing simulator

-- Creative Writing students – as a Creative Writing student you’ll be encouraged to go on a placement.
+- Creative writing students –are encouraged to go on placements.
 Previous students have enjoyed working at fashion magazines, fanzines, advertising agencies and newspapers

-- Engineering students – join the Formula Student team and you could find yourself test driving your racing car at Silverstone
+- Engineering students – can join the Formula Student team and test drive a student built racing car at Silverstone

 You'll improve your job prospects with our careers support